SourceLabOrg/kafka-connect-client/README.md

 final Configuration configuration = new Configuration("https://hostname.for.kafka-connect.service.com:8083");

 /*
- * If you have a JKS formatted TrustStore file to validate your Kafka-Connect host's certificate with,
+ * If you're JVM's TrustStore has already been updated to accept the certificate installed on your Kafka-Connect
+ * instance, then no further configuration is required.
+Typically this is done using the 'key-tool' command.
+ *
- * you can provide it to the configuration.
+ * Alternatively, you can configure the path to JKS formatted TrustStore file to validate the host's certificate
+ * with.
  */
 configuration.useTrustStore(
-    new File("/path/to/truststore.jks"), "TrustStorePasswordHere (Optional)" );
+    new File("/path/to/truststore.jks"), "TrustStorePasswordHere or NULL" );

 /*
- * Optionally, you can disable all verifications of Kafka-Connect's SSL certificates.
+ * Optionally instead of providing a TrustStore, you can disable all verifications of Kafka-Connect's SSL certificates.
+ *
- * Doing this is HIGHLY discouraged and defeats most of the purpose of using SSL in the first place.
+ * Doing this is HIGHLY DISCOURAGED!
  */
 //configuration.useInsecureSslCertificates();